-Robert Weinberg teaches a variety of courses about Europe and Russia since the eighteenth century, with particular emphasis on social movements, revolutionary junctures, and the Jewish encounter with modernity.
+Robert Weinberg teaches a variety of courses about Europe and Russia since the eighteenth century, with a particular emphasis on social movements, revolutionary junctures, and the Jewish encounter with modernity.

 Check his website for more details on his courses (including syllabi), publications, and links to other websites.